 He adds their Rugby League Committee never promised any financial contribution to the team.

 “The players are aware of the situation - Tonga is a poor country.
 The coach told us the team wants to come home and witness the hardship Tongans are experiencing.
 They want to come and meet people and the Royal Family before they depart for the world cup event,” said Semisi Sika.

-Tongatapu 2 constituency MP noted that what matters most the boys are proud to represent Tonga and proud to be Tongans.
+Tongatapu 2 constituency MP noted that what matters most is that the boys are proud to represent Tonga and proud to be Tongans.

 Meanwhile the Acting Prime Minister, Hon.
-Samiu Vaipulu said Cabinet will look into the matter and respond to the plea later.
+Samiu Vaipulu stated that Cabinet will look into the matter and respond to the plea later.

 Speaker, MPs and staff of the Legislative Assembly will also wear red tomorrow in support of the Mate Ma’a Tonga.